-7. Additional support for learning available to students with SEN
+6. Additional support for learning available to students with SEND

-- 7.1 Selected SEN students receive additional support from Learning Support Assistants (LSAs).
-Their roles and responsibilities are: - Support students with SEN and the wider school population. - Plan and deliver individualised programmes or direction where appropriate. - Monitor progress against EHCP targets using record sheets. - Contribute to the review progress, either in person or with a written report. - Work 1:1 or in small groups with students with EHCPs or other identified needs. - Support students on Educational Visits, as required. - Jointly plan with teachers, where appropriate. - Keep detailed and accurate records of support and interventions. - Attend meetings and training as required.
+6.1 Depending on the level of need selected SEND students may receive additional support from Learning Support Assistants (LSAs).
+Their roles and responsibilities are:

+- Support students with SEND and the wider school population. - Plan and deliver individualised programmes or direction where appropriate. - Monitor progress against EHCP targets using record sheets. - Contribute to the review progress, either in person or with a written report. - Work 1:1 or in small groups with students with EHCPs or other identified needs. - Support students on Educational Visits, as required. - Jointly plan with teachers, where appropriate. - Keep detailed and accurate records of support and interventions. - Attend meetings and training as required.

-8. How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN
+7. How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN

-- 8.1 As an inclusive school, we are committed to providing equal opportunities for all children/young people.
+7.1 As an inclusive school, we are committed to providing equal opportunities for all children/young people.
 We encourage every student to contribute and to express their thoughts and ideas which we value, respect and celebrate.
-We do this in different ways throughout the school year: - In class, students are encouraged to contribute to lessons on a daily basis - There are school council meetings where issues or viewpoints are discussed - We have student questionnaires to gather ideas and opinions about teaching and learning and wider school matters - 8.2 Activities and school trips are a very important part of every child's learning experience at Beths Grammar School.
-Risk assessments are carried out and procedures are put in place to enable all children to participate where possible/appropriate. - 8.3 If a child has an LSA he/she or an alternative member of staff who has been informed of that student's needs will accompany the student on the trip.
+We do this in different ways throughout the school year:

+- In class, students are encouraged to contribute to lessons on a daily basis - Through the wider school enrichment activities and extracurricular provision beyond the classroom - There are school council meetings where issues or viewpoints are discussed - We have student questionnaires to gather ideas and opinions about teaching and learning and wider school matters

+7.2 Activities and school trips are a very important part of every child's learning experience at Beths Grammar School.
+Risk assessments are carried out and procedures are put in place to enable all children to participate where possible/appropriate.

+7.3 If a child has an LSA he/she or an alternative member of staff who has been informed of that student's needs will accompany the student on the trip.
 However, if there is no LSA and it is deemed that an intensive level of 1:1 support is required, a parent or carer may be asked to accompany their child during the activity.

-9. Support for improving emotional and social development
+8. Support for improving emotional and social development

-- 9.1 We offer a wide variety of pastoral support for children who are encountering emotional difficulties.
+8.1 We offer a wide variety of pastoral support for children who are encountering emotional difficulties.
 We have a caring understanding team who look after our children and parents/carers.
-We have two school counsellors, an external behaviour specialist and a first aid officer. - 9.2 Additionally our Personal, Social, Health and Citizenship Education (PSHCE) programme educates students to respect diversity of all kinds. - 9.3 The form tutor is the first person to contact with concerns about your child's overall wellbeing.
+We have a part-time school counsellor, an assigned external behaviour specialist via London Borough of Bexley and qualified first aid staff.

+8.2 Additionally our Personal, Social, Health and Citizenship Education (PSHCE) programme educates students to respect diversity of all kinds.

+8.3 The form tutor is the first person to contact with concerns about your child's overall wellbeing.
 If further support is needed the Head of Year will liaise with the Key Stage Manager and SENDCO who will give advice and support and put a plan of action into place.

-Children with medical needs
+SEND children with medical needs